boschresearch/elias_aifbo/README.md

 The package manager used to set up this repo and that we recommend to get a virtual environment to run the scripts is [uv](https://docs.astral.sh/uv/guides/install-python/).
 We recommend to install it.

-Once uv is installed installed, we recommend the following steps:
+Once uv is installed, we recommend the following steps:
 1. go to root dir of this repo,
 2. `uv venv`,
 3. then run `uv sync`.